© Crown copyright 2020

 Table 29 in the detailed tables provides further details of CIs and CVs for all business numbers and unregistered business numbers, by industry sector.

 This publication is the latest in a series providing estimates of the total number of private sector businesses in the UK.
 This publication estimates the total number of UK private sector businesses at a point in time, including those that are registered for VAT or PAYE and those that are unregistered.
 Related ONS publications report only on VAT/PAYE registered businesses.

 A guide explaining how this publication relates to other National Statistics on business population and demography has been published to help users understand the differences and choose the most appropriate source.

 There is no single database containing all private sector businesses in the UK.
-The main source for this publication is the Inter-Departmental Business Register (IDBR), managed by ONS, which is used to provide the number of VAT/PAYE registered businesses in the UK.
-This publication also includes estimates of smaller non-employing (unregistered) businesses which are calculated using a combination of information from the ONS Labour Force Survey and Her Majesty’s Revenue and Customs (HMRC) self-assessment tax return data.
-More detail of the estimation process is provided in the Methodology and quality note.
+The main source for this publication is the Inter-Departmental Business Register (IDBR), managed by the Office for National Statistics (ONS), which is used to provide the number of VAT/PAYE registered businesses in the UK.
+This publication also includes estimates of smaller non-employing (unregistered) businesses which are calculated using a combination of information from the ONS Labour Force Survey and HMRC self-assessment tax return data.
+Up-to-date self-assessment data was not available for this edition of the publication, so the last available data (from 2017/2018) was used.
+This is unlikely to have had a large effect on the estimates, as previous self-assessment data used in the publication has been relatively stable over time.
+More detail of the estimation process is provided in the Methodology and Quality Note.